Kim Possible (character)

+Role

-High school student Kim Possible (Christy Carlson Romano) fights crime alongside her best friend and eventual boyfriend and sidekick Ron Stoppable (Will Friedle), aided by his pet naked mole-rat Rufus (Nancy Cartwright) and computer genius Wade (Tahj Mowry).
-The character lives in fictional Middleton, USA with her parents James (Gary Cole) and Ann (Jean Smart), a rocket scientist and neurosurgeon respectively, and her younger brothers, identical twins Jim and Tim.
-Kim goes on extraordinary missions to save the world from danger at the hands of various supervillains and evil geniuses.
-Her most consistent adversaries are mad scientist Dr. Drakken and his sidekick Shego, the latter of whom is a former superheroine and skilled martial artist who has the ability to generate powerful energy blasts from her hands, and thus poses as her main combatant and threat.
+Kim Possible fights crime alongside her best friend and sidekick Ron Stoppable, aided by his pet naked mole-rat Rufus and 10 year-old computer genius Wade.
+She lives in the fictional town of Middleton, USA with her parents James and Ann, who work as a rocket scientist and neurosurgeon respectively, and her younger brothers, identical twins Jim and Tim.
+Kim goes on missions to save the world from danger at the hands of various supervillains and evil geniuses.
+Her most consistent adversaries are mad scientist Dr. Drakken and his sidekick Shego, the latter of whom is a former superheroine who can generate powerful energy blasts from her hands, and serves as her main combatant and threat.

 Kim becomes a crime-fighter unintentionally.
-In need of a job, the character creates her own website, on which she promotes her own babysitting and lawn mowing services, using the slogan "I can do anything."
-When a wealthy entrepreneur accidentally contacts Kim Possible instead of Team Impossible when he becomes trapped by his own laser security system, Kim rushes to his aid, using her gymnastic abilities to disable the device.
-As news of Kim's heroism spreads and requests for her help increase, the character finally decides to pursue it as a career.
-Although hardly a normal teenager, Kim insists that she is just a "basic average girl" and must nonetheless cope with usual adolescent affairs, such as maintaining good grades in school, pleasing her parents, learning how to drive, dating and relationships, and attending cheerleading practice.
-Because Kim is too young to legally drive for most of the series, she relies on favors from friends – typically people she has rescued – for transportation.
+In search of odd jobs, she builds her own website to promote her babysitting and lawn mowing services, promoting the slogan "I can do anything".
+When a wealthy entrepreneur becomes trapped by his own laser security system and, due to a typo, contacts Kim Possible instead of the for-profit crime-fighting organization Team Impossible, Kim rushes to his aid and uses her gymnastic skills to disable the device.
+As news of Kim's heroics spread and her demand increases, she finally decides to pursue it as a freelance career.
+Although hardly a typical teenager, Kim insists she is a "basic average girl" and therefore must cope with usual adolescent affairs, such as maintaining good grades in school, pleasing her parents, learning to drive, dating and relationships, and attending cheerleading practice.
+She is a member of her high school's cheer squad, and has a long-standing rivalry with Bonnie Rockwaller, a classmate and fellow cheerleader.

+Because Kim is too young to legally drive for most of the series, she relies on favors from friends – typically clients she has helped – for transportation to distant missions.
+Eventually, Kim inherits her own car from her father.
+Meanwhile, Jim and Tim are enrolled at Middleton High School, having skipped several grades due to their genius-level intellect, much to Kim's chagrin.
+However, Kim eventually relents and insists that her brothers continue attending the same school as her, threatening to leave the school if they do.